-Voice picking is the process of creating a direct dialogue between your mission critical systems and team members through the simplest means possible: a conversation in plain language they use every day.
+Voice picking is the process of creating a direct dialogue between your mission critical systems and team members through the simplest means possible: a conversation in plain language.
 Voice picking eliminates the need to burden workers with RF scanners or paper by translating picking orders through a headset.
-This allows the pickers to move through the warehouse with their hands and eyes free, increasing productivity, accuracy and safety, and decreasing training time and damages.
+This allows pickers to move through the warehouse with their hands and eyes free, increasing productivity, accuracy, and safety, and decreasing training time and damages.

-With voice picking, the picker is directed to a specific location where they must provide a set of check digits once they arrive.
+With voice picking, the picker is directed to a specific location where they must provide a set of check digits.
 These digits confirm that the picker is in the correct aisle, and looking at the correct bin location.
-Once the check digits have been confirmed to be correct, the picker is provided with the pick quantity, which they confirm as they pick.
+Once the check digits have been confirmed, the picker is provided with the pick quantity.
 After the quantity is confirmed, they are given the next pick location.
 The voice system will optimize the pick path as this process continues, ensuring that the picker is maximizing their efficiency as they work through the warehouse.

-Voice directed work allows users to concentrate on the task they are performing, while keeping their hands and eyes free at all times.
+Voice directed work allows users to concentrate on the tasks they are performing, while keeping their hands and eyes free at all times.
 This simplifies the function and streamlines physical movements by eliminating the necessity of picking up and putting down a device or instruction sheet.
-After removing the obstacles from the picking process, pickers will often see up to a 35% increase in productivity.
+After removing the obstacles from the picking process, pickers will often see up to a 35 percent increase in productivity.

-Voice picking eliminates the distractions created by having tools in your hand, allowing the picker to dedicate their full focus to the task.
-This increases accuracy up to 85% by reducing the chance of a mispick caused by looking away from the picking area to look at a scanner or piece of paper in your hands.
+Voice picking eliminates the distractions created by having tools in your hands, allowing the picker to dedicate their full focus to the task.
+This increases accuracy up to 85 percent by reducing the chance of a mispick caused by looking away from the picking area to look at a scanner or piece of paper in your hands.

 Safety and Damages